Is It Bad To Have A Lot Of Credit Cards With Zero Balances

 When deciding on the number of credit cards to have, it is important to consider various factors that may be unique to your financial situation.

-One factor to consider is whether you are comfortable paying annual fees for the benefits and perks that come with certain credit cards.
 Some people may find it worthwhile to pay an annual fee if they are receiving significant value in return, while others may prefer to avoid annual fees altogether.

 Another factor to consider is the number of cards you can reasonably use for purchases on a regular basis.
 It may not be practical to have more than a few credit cards if you cannot keep up with payments and balances on each card.